 In situations when an infected tooth can’t be saved and should be pulled out, your endodontist or dentist will extract the tooth.
 After that, they will drain the abscess to stop the infection.
 Your lost tooth, later on, will be replaced with a dental implant.

 Dental abscess pain relief

-Visiting a dentist for treatments is the best way to get rid of tooth abscess infection.
-If pain is unbearable before you go to dental clinic or emergency room, you can take over-the-counter painkillers to prevent more discomfort.
+Visiting a dentist for treatments is the best way to get rid of a tooth abscess infection.
+If pain is unbearable before you go to the dental clinic or emergency room, you can take over-the-counter painkillers to prevent more discomfort.
 Remember that pain medications can also be prescribed by your dentist both before or after the abscessed tooth is treated.

 Some home remedies like salt water rinse can help decrease the pain.
-Or, putting ice pack on the aching tooth, which is also recommended after extracting the tooth, is a helpful home pain reliever.
+Or, putting an ice pack on the aching tooth, which is also recommended after extracting the tooth, is a helpful home pain reliever.

 All these are for the purpose of relieving the pain temporarily and not a treatment at all.

 Risk factors and complications of a dental abscess

 A tooth abscess doesn’t resolve on its own and requires treatment as soon as possible.
 The infection causes serious health risks and severe outcomes when there is a delay in treatments.
 The risks of infection spreading to other parts of the head and neck area gets high when it is left untreated.
 Some of the complications of a tooth abscess include: